Haiti earthquake death toll surpasses 300 | DW | 14.08.2021

 He was shot dead in a middle-of-the-night attack at his residence by a heavily armed commando force.

-The US National Hurricane Center has forecasted that Tropical Storm Grace will reach Haiti late Monday night or early Tuesday morning.
+Potentially adding to the impact of Saturday's quake, the US National Hurricane Center has forecast that Tropical Storm Grace could reach Haiti late Monday night or early Tuesday morning.